SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

    it would break out of the ``switch`` statement, not the ``while`` statement.
    Using the ``gameLoop`` label makes it clear which control statement should be terminated.

-   Note also that it is not strictly necessary to use the ``gameLoop`` label when calling ``continue gameLoop`` to jump to the next iteration of the loop.
+   It is not strictly necessary to use the ``gameLoop`` label when calling ``continue gameLoop`` to jump to the next iteration of the loop.
-   There is only one loop in the game, and so there is no ambiguity as to which loop the ``continue`` statement will affect.
+   There is only one loop in the game, and therefore no ambiguity as to which loop the ``continue`` statement will affect.
    However, there is no harm in using the ``gameLoop`` label with the ``continue`` statement.
-   Doing so is consistent with the label's use alongside the ``break`` statement, and helps make the game's logic clearer to read and understand.
+   Doing so is consistent with the label's use alongside the ``break`` statement and helps make the game's logic clearer to read and understand.